Anti-Tax Law Evasion Schemes - Talking Points

 The Truth: Taking a purported vow of poverty or claiming fraudulent contributions to filter income through a church is not legal.
 Many fraudulent religious organizations use funds for personal expenses.

-VI.
 Forming a Trust Argument

 Forming a business trust to hold your income and assets will avoid taxes.
 A family estate trust will allow you to reduce or eliminate your tax liability.